Drinks and drinking culture

 Austria might not be as well known for its drinking culture as its heart-warming cuisine, but there is actually much to discover when it comes to drinking in the alpine country.
 Whether you’re an avid beer drinker, a budding sommelier, or a coffee addict on the search for a delicious caffeine kick, you certainly won’t have any trouble finding it in the Land of Mozart.

-To give you an idea of what delicious beverages are in store, this complete guide to Austrian drinks includes the following information:
+Get an idea of what delicious beverages are in store by reading the following sections:

 Stiegl